CanadianBeaver/AwesomeGuns/README.md

 * Copy the extracted *Ruleset/AwesomeGuns.rul* file into your *openxcom/data/Ruleset* folder.
 * Copy the extracted *Resources/AwesomeGuns* folder into your *openxcom/data/Resources* folder.

+If you prefer playing the Awesome Guns modification on OpenXcom Nightly, then [this patch](https://canadianbeaver.github.io/AwesomeGuns/www.openxcom.com/mod/awesome-guns-nightly-patch) can solve the compatibility problems.

 ###Contacts

 I would appreciate hearing your opinion on this.
 Please feel free to contact me by email: [ontariobeaver@gmail.com](mailto://ontariobeaver@gmail.com)